cap-security-cartel/report-generator/source/report.md

 ### First-depositor share price inflation attack

-## Summary The `StakedCap` contract is vulnerable to a first-depositor inflation attack, where an attacker can manipulate the share price to steal funds from subsequent depositors.
+**Summary:** The `StakedCap` contract is vulnerable to a first-depositor inflation attack, where an attacker can manipulate the share price to steal funds from subsequent depositors.
 This occurs because the contract lacks protection against share price manipulation and does not enforce a minimum deposit amount or use any share price normalization technique.

-## Description The `StakedCap` contract implements the `ERC4626` standard for tokenized vaults without additional protections against share price manipulation.
+**Description:** The `StakedCap` contract implements the `ERC4626` standard for tokenized vaults without additional protections against share price manipulation.
 The attack works as follows:

 1. An attacker becomes the first depositor by depositing a minimal amount (e.g., 1 wei) to get 1 share.
 2. The attacker then transfers additional tokens directly to the contract and calls `notify()` to signal a yield distribution.